-The Offeror's personnel should have the necessary experience and licenses to perform the required work.
+The Department desires that the Contractor's personnel should have the necessary experience and licenses to perform the required work, as well as having the appropriate number of personnel to implement the project.
 Toward that end, Offerors should include within the proposal a description of the staff available to perform this work and their qualifications.
-Offerors should also include a description of the key personnel who will be responsible for managing the day-to-day work under this contract.
-This element of the evaluation will be worth up to fifteen (15) points.
+Offerors should also include a description of the key personnel who will be responsible for managing the day-today work under this contract.